 Why Choose the TCD 1 Series?

-- Powered by Intel N5105 or N200 CPUs (up to 3x faster than Atom or Celeron Wyse models)
+- Powered by Intel N5105 CPUs (up to 3x faster than Atom or Celeron Wyse models)

 - Built-in TPM 2.0, Secure Boot, and BIOS lockdown support

-- Supports IGEL OS, Stratodesk NoTouch, Windows IoT, and more
+- Supports IGEL OS, Rangee OS, Windows 11, and more

 - Dual 4K video output and hardware-accelerated video rendering